 Caerphilly Castle entry submitted by Cath from Passports and Adventures.

 With its waterfalls, hikes and many castles, North Wales is a captivating part of the country that’s well worth visiting.
 For a 1 week Wales itinerary, check out…

 Day 1 – have a day in Llandudno.
 Walk the pier and check out the beach.

 Day 2 – visit Conwy, a charming walled town with medieval history

-Day 3 – visit Snowdonia for nature and hiking.
+Day 3 – explore the best things to do in Snowdonia including nature and hiking.
 Take the Pyg Track up Mount Snowdon if you’re feeling energetic.

 Day 4 – journey to the Isle of Anglesey.
 Consider staying overnight on Anglesey.